lux4rd0/kasa-collector/README.md

 Kasa Collector requires environmental variables for the container to function.
 It mainly needs to have details on your InfluxDB instance (URL, username, and password) and the list of Kasa devices you'd like for it to poll.

-You can run start the container with something simliar to the example docker-compose.yml file:
+You can start the container with something simliar to the example docker-compose.yml file:

     services:
       kasa-collector: